Five Elements in Ayurveda

 1. Ayurvedic dietary principles of eating to 2/3rd your stomach capacity and leaving 1/3 space for the activity of digestive juices.⠀

 2. Fasting or Langhana creates space for your body to do its work when you minimize the workload by restricting food/ water and thus can help digest Ama (digestive toxins) as well as Meda (Fat).
 This is also the reason for the popularity of Intermittent Fasting today.⠀

 3. Prolonged self-administered detoxes can make you feel spacey, ungrounded, distracted due to excess of Akash Mahabhuta + Vayu Mahabhuta leading to Vata aggravation.⠀⠀

-4. Bitter taste is the only taste that has dominance of Ether element in its composition.
-This is why Bitter taste is the most cleansing of the 6 tastes and can help develop mental clarity when used optimally.⠀⠀
+4. The bitter taste is the only taste that has the dominance of the Ether element in its composition.
+This is why Bitter taste is the most cleansing of the 6 tastes and can help develop the mental clarity when used optimally.⠀⠀

 5. Morning pages (writing 3 pages early in the morning on waking up) helps you detox your mind and declutter your emotions by helping you release emotional baggage.

 Mahabhuta or Element of Water is number four in Ayurveda elements.
 This element can be tasted unlike Vayu or Ap element.

 Vayu or Air Element in Ayurveda: Vayu Mahabhuta or Air Element is the second in the sequence of elements and can be understood by movement.
 You can understand this element only through touch as it is invisible.
 Air represents breath, oxygen, movement, and lightness.
 This component is found in the respiratory system and nerves.
 It's also the second of the five components since air has a close connection with ether.

 Vayu Mahabhuta can be applied as follows: ⠀